How to Practice Laghu Shankhaprashalana Its Benefits and Precautions.

 Origins and History of Shankhaprashalana

-Shankhaprashalana, in particular, focuses on cleaning the digestive tract, which is regarded as the seat of health and vitality.
-The term “Shankhaprashalana” is derived from the Sanskrit words “Shankha”, meaning conch, and “Prashalana”, meaning to wash.
-Just as water passes through a conch shell, this practice allows water to move through the intestines, flushing out toxins, waste, and undigested food.
+Shankhaprashalana especially, emphasises the purification of the digestive tract – which is looked upon as the seat of health and vigor.
+The term Shankhaprashalana is made up of the Sanskrit words, namely ‘Shankha’ meaning – conch and ‘Prashalana’ meaning to wash.
+Similar to the ways water runs through a conch shell, this exercise allows water to flow through intestines, purging your body of any impurities and undigested food.

 Why Perform Lagho Shankhaprashalana?